|Wayne W. Rath, PT, Dip MDT

 Wayne graduated from the Physical Therapy Program at the State University of New York, Downstate Medical Center, Brooklyn, NY in 1975.
 Wayne began his career at Kessler Institute for Rehabilitation in West Orange, NJ.
 He went into private practice in 1978, and has since been the co-founder of four thriving practices: Twin Boro Physical Therapy (originally in Roselle Park, NJ), Spine Center of New Jersey (now called the Spine and Orthopaedic Physical Therapy Center: Raritan, NJ), Summit Physical Therapy (Syracuse, NY) and Duffy-Rath Physical Therapy (Syracuse, NY).
 Previously Wayne graduated from West Virginia Wesleyan College with a BA in Sociology and Psychology in 1972.

-Wayne’s current position is President, Director of Treatment, Ergonomics, Research and Continuing Education Services for Duffy-Rath Physical Therapy (DRPT).
+Wayne’s current position is Vice President, Director of Continuing Education and Research services for Duffy-Rath Physical Therapy, P.C.

 |Wayne and Jean Duffy Rath are the sole owners of DRPT providing physical therapy diagnostic, treatment and consultative services for patients, musculoskeletal injury prevention throughout Central New York and across the country, health and wellness management services and continuing education workshops for licensed clinical and rehabilitation professionals.
 Wayne is frequently requested to speak and participate in national and international conferences regarding the diagnosis, treatment and prevention of spine pain and cumulative/repetitive strain disorders and disability.
 He has published many papers and articles, written chapters in textbooks, provided national teleconferences and presented at grand rounds at a number of medical centers.
 He provides consultative services for private practices, medical centers and industries throughout the country.
 Jean and Wayne have recently published the first textbook in a 6-part series about the Duffy-Rath System, entitled: “The Duffy-Rath System: An Introduction”.
 The second text is in process of completion, addressing diagnosis, treatment and prevention of activity-related low back pain disorders and disability.
 Following will be texts regarding the upper back and neck, the upper limb, the lower limb, and chronic musculoskeletal pain and disability.